Front Royal, Virginia: Media

 Three radio stations and two weekly newspapers are based and licensed to Front Royal.

 On radio, FM stations WZRV and WFQX are licensed to the town.
 WZRV is actually based in Front Royal, while WFQX is based in nearby Winchester.
 Also, on radio, AM station WFTR is based and licensed to the town.

 The Northern Virginia Daily is a daily newspaper serving the area.
 Weekly newspapers The Sherando Times and The Warren County Report are based in Front Royal.
 The Warren County Report serves Warren County, while The Sherando Times serves the Stephens City, Middletown, and Kernstown areas of nearby Frederick County, Virginia.
 The Warren Sentinel is the county's oldest newspaper, dating back over 150 years.
 It is published each Thursday.

 Infrastructure

 Transportation

 Front Royal is located at the intersection of US 340 and US 522.
 SR 55 also passes through Front Royal.
 I-66 passes just north of Front Royal.

 Virginia Regional Transit operates the Front Royal Trolley, which provides local bus service.

 Ride Smart Northern Shenandoah Valley provides commuter bus service between Front Royal and the DC area.

 The state-operated Virginia Breeze intercity bus provides service between Blacksburg and DC and stops in Front Royal.

-Popular Culture
+In popular culture

 In James Axler's Deathlands series, central protagonist Ryan Cawdor is a native of Front Royal and visits the town several times throughout the series.